Print Logotype

 • However, these cabins have raised thresholds to the balcony and bathroom as well as standard cabin door widths.

-Suitable for a mobility scooter - these cabins are therefore not appropriate for a full time wheelchair user.
+Suitable for a powered mobility device - these cabins are therefore not appropriate for a full time wheelchair user.

-• Guests wishing to bring a mobility scooter (this includes the lightweight collapsible scooters e.g. such as brands like Luggie, Monarch Mobie and TGA) must be booked into an accessible cabin or selected Suite/Mini-Suite.
-This is to ensure there's sufficient space for the mobility scooter to be stored safely while in the cabin, as well as ensuring the safety all guests and crew on board while the mobility scooter is in use around the ship.
+• Guests wishing to bring a powered mobility device (this includes all types of mobility scooter, powered wheelchairs and powered add-ons for manual wheelchair) must be booked into a fully accessible cabin, partially accessible cabin on Arcadia only or selected Suite/Mini-Suite.
+This is to ensure there's sufficient space for the powered mobility device to be stored safely while in the cabin, as well as ensuring the safety all guests and crew on board while the powered mobility device is in use around the ship.
+This is also a safety measure to ensure if there was a failure with the device a safety crew could access the cabin to manage the situation.

 • Mobility devices must be declared at the time of booking by the completion and submission of the "Your on-board needs" questionnaire prior to sailing.

-• Mobility scooters must be less than 120cm in length and be gel, dry cell, sealed lead acid or lithium-Ion battery operated.
+• Powered mobility devices must be less than 120cm in length and be gel, dry cell, sealed lead acid or lithium-Ion battery operated.

 • The mobility device will need to be stored safely inside the guest's cabin away from the cabin door.

-• Electric wheelchairs and manual collapsible wheelchairs are not included within the definition of the term "mobility scooter", but if the guest wishes to travel in a standard cabin, their wheelchair must be easily collapsible in one piece.
-When collapsed, the wheelchair must not exceed 51cm in width or weigh more than 45 kgs.
+• Manual collapsible wheelchairs are not included within the definition of the term " powered mobility device", but if the guest wishes to travel in a standard cabin, their wheelchair must be easily collapsible in one piece.
+When collapsed, the wheelchair must not exceed 50cm in width or weigh more than 23 kgs.

 • All scooters and electric wheelchairs can be charged in the guest’s cabin when not in use.